rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 # Version History

+* 5.3.1 - Add better error message in case that the specified group was not found in the Query Group Membership action
 * 5.3.0 - Add Unlock User action
 * 5.2.2 - Add automatic pagination in Query Group Membership and Query actions
 * 5.2.1 - Add default prefix `ldap://` and `ldaps://` to provided host